dipsl/pydipsl/docs/source/intro/install.rst

 Installation
 ============

-Source code of this project is available in a `DIP GitHub repository <https://github.com/vrtulka23/dip>`_.
+Source code of this project is available in a `DIP GitHub repository <https://github.com/dipsl/dippy>`_.
-Conde can be used directly by including its source code into a python path.
-In the close future DIP will be also available on PyPi as a module "diplang".

 .. code-block:: bash